There are some common side effects during pregnancy which you may experience throughout each trimester.

 Vitamin B6 can be of help in reducing breast tenderness, especially when taken in conjunction with a specific pregnancy multivitamin.

-Pregnancy Side Effect #14 – Thrush / Yeast Infection
+Side Effects During Pregnancy Tip #14 – Thrush / Yeast Infection

 Candida albicans is the microscopic fungus which is responsible for thrush.
 While this organism ordinarily lives in the intestinal tract of men and women, nearly one out of three women have candida albicans present in their vagina.
 This can become a problem when its numbers outgrow the good bacteria – it’s a battle of the good bacteria with the bad bacteria and the side with the most ‘soldiers’ wins.